Health and Insurance

 All major cities have a police station.

-• The central police station of Bordeaux is located at 23 Rue François de Sourdis – 33000 Bordeaux and is open 24 hours a day, 7 days a week.
+• The Bordeaux police station is located at 23 Rue François de Sourdis – 33000 Bordeaux and is open 24/7.
 You can reach him by calling 05.57.85.77.77.
 You can also find two public reception points at the Capucins Police Station (21 Rue Marbotin, 33800 Bordeaux) and the Bordeaux Police Office (23 Rue Ducau, 33000 Bordeaux).

 • Chambéry has a police station located at 585 avenue de la Boisse 73000 Chambéry.
 You can reach him by calling 04.79.60.21.76.
-For more information, pleasevisit the website.
+For further information, pleasevisit our website.

 Foreigners can speak to police officiers who speak several languages, either at police stations or those patrolling the streets throughout the summer.
 They wear badges with flags corresponding to the language(s) they speak.
 They can give you basic information (directions or addresses of tourist sites) and answer more sensitive questions, such as those concerning a theft or an assault.
 They can provide you with valuable assistance if you do not speak French well.